ThFriedrich/LCOI_local_crystalline_orientation_identifier/README.md

 The example image for the triangular local order is a cropped version of an image from the Wikipedia page of "Colloidal crystal" (as of 23/07/2024), uploaded by Zephyris.

 The example images for the rectangular and 2-fold hexagonal local order are adopted with permission from experimental data produced in the research group of Prof. Rafal Klajn.

+# Contribute
+You are welcome to contribute to the software by reporting bugs or issues, suggesting new features, rasing questions and giving feedback.
+Please raise an issue or create a pull request to do so.